 My Health, Wellness, and Fitness Journey

-My journey to better health, wellness and fitness began with a multitude of health issues and concerns.
-I’ve had a number of diagnoses through the years:
+My journey to better health, wellness, and fitness began with many health issues and concerns.
+I've had several diagnoses through the years:

 1990 – Fibrocystic Breast Disease

 1996 – Gestational Diabetes